wp-plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 <h4>Installation</h4>

 1. Upload extracted folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Choose the required persistent settings on the individual form settings page.

 == Frequently Asked Questions ==